 After you apply

-- The province will review projects for program eligibility, provincial priority and to ensure that cost-share requirements are met.
+- we will review projects for program eligibility, provincial priority and to ensure that cost-share requirements are met.

-- The province will identify projects to be submitted to the federal government for final approval.
+- we will identify projects to be submitted to the federal government for final approval.

 All projects with total eligible costs over $25 million will be required to report on Community Employment Benefits generated by the project.

 This requirement is intended to increase employment opportunities for the following targeted groups in the construction industry and related sectors: